Bachelor of Health Science, Nutritional Medicine

 My own personal journey

-And the reason I’m so focussed on these areas is because I have personal experience with fertility and have had two miscarriages of my own.
-I am absolutely delighted with all the pregnant women and babies I see in my office.
+And the reason I’m so focussed on these areas is because I have personal experience with fertility and have had three miscarriages of my own (see my stories of two of these miscarriages here and here).
+I am absolutely delighted with all the pregnant women and babies I see in my clinic (both in person and online).

 I am especially passionate about working with women who have experienced pregnancy loss.
 I know exactly what that’s like.
 There is nothing better than helping a woman heal and recover after such a devastating loss, and to help those who wish to become pregnant again and hold that rainbow baby in their arms.
 It is such an important journey.